UPPMAX/uppmax4DL/docs/rpackages.md

 Here we will look at installing R packages with automatic download and with manual download.
 It is also possible to install from inside Rstudio.

-### Methods
+## Methods

-- setup
+- setup (first time)
 - automatic download and install from CRAN
 - automatic download and install from GitHub
 - manual download and install

-#### setup
+### setup (first time)

 https://uppmax.github.io/bianca_workshop/rpackages/#setup

-We need to create a place for the own-installed packages to be and to tell R where to find them.
+- We need to create a place for the own-installed packages to be and to tell R where to find them.
 The initial setup only needs to be done once, but separate package directories need to be created for each R version used.

-R reads the $HOME/.Renviron file to setup its environment.
+- R reads the ``$HOME/.Renviron`` file to setup its environment.
 It should be created by R on first run, or you can create it with the command: touch $HOME/.Renviron

 NOTE: In this example we are going to assume you have chosen to place the R packages in a directory under your home directory.
 As mentioned, you will need separate ones for each R version.